Laravel-Backpack/docs/6.x/getting-started-videos.md

 <a name="video-3"></a>
 <h2 class="mb-7">3.
 Look & Feel - Introduction to Backpack Themes</h2>
-Watch! how to customize the look & feel of admin panel, setup a bootstrap theme of your choice.
+A quick intro to Backpack themes - how to customize the look & feel of your admin panel, or use a Bootstrap theme of your choice.
 <div class='mx-n1 mt-7 embed-container'><iframe src='https://player.vimeo.com/video/840030924' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

 <br>